 I don’t care how long you’ve known someone it’s still your responsibility to protect yourself.
 Use condoms.
 I am an advocate for condoms because I’ve used one for 25 years and I know they work and the way I know they work is because I still test negative.
 I love my life, I love my husband. my children. my grandchildren.
 It’s been a lot of thick and it’s been a lot of thin but it’s all been worth it.
 25 years later we’re still together.

-My name is Dionne and I am Greater Than AIDS.
+My name is Dionne and I am Greater Than HIV.

 Dionne didn’t want anyone knowing that she was married to a man living with HIV because of the stigma associated it, and she didn’t want anyone to judge her.
 She and her husband Reggie held on to the secret for 14 years and Dionne describes that secret keeping her in bondage.
 She finally broke free.